Skip to main content

 111 Market Place, Suite 840, Baltimore MD 21202

-Before joining the Center for a Livable Future in 2011, Christine spent several years as senior writer and associate editor for Johns Hopkins Public Health, the Bloomberg School's magazine.
+Christine joined the Center for a Livable Future in 2011 as a Contributing Writer, after serving for several years as senior writer and associate editor for Johns Hopkins Public Health, the Bloomberg School's magazine.
 She’s taught writing at universities in Baltimore and New York, and before that she wrote and edited content for print publications and multimedia firms in New York.

 Christine holds a bachelor's degree in English from Columbia College, Columbia University, and a master's degree in Creative Writing (Fiction) from The Johns Hopkins University Writing Seminars.
 She is a fellow of the Virginia Center for the Creative Arts.
-At home she grows coneflower for the goldfinches, coral honeysuckle for the hummingbirds, milkweed for the monarchs, and figs for her children.
-The creatures with wings visit during their respective seasons; the creatures with legs stick around all year.
+In 2023, she debuted as a novelist with Hestia Strikes a Match, published by Farrar Straus and Giroux.

 Related Stories and Viewpoints